10 Credit Score Myths Revealed Here

 Myth #8: My Credit Score Doesn't Matter When I'm Young

-"Your credit score doesn't matter when you're young."
+"Your credit score is meaningless while you're young."
 "Why is that?"
-"It's because your credit score isn't even calculated until you are 18.
-So, if you have a low or no credit score right now it doesn't mean anything.
-It will be calculated for the first time when you turn 18 and the only way to raise it before then is by getting a job, paying taxes, and building up a good payment history."
-"Do I need to worry about my credit at all when I'm younger?"
-"No!
-You don't need to worry about your credit rating until after high school graduation.
-Once you graduate from high school make sure you start establishing yourself as an adult with things like having your own checking account.
+"Your credit score isn't even computed till you are eighteen, hence this is why.
+Thus, it makes little difference if your credit score is low or nonexistent right now.
+When you reach 18, it will be computed for the first time; the only way to increase it before then is by working, paying taxes, and establishing a solid payment history.
+"Do I have to worry about my credit at all while younger?"
+"NO!
+Your credit score should not cause you concern until after high school graduation.
+Once you graduate from high school, make sure you start projecting an adult image with things like opening your bank account.

 Myth #9: Only Rich People Can Have an Excellent Credit Score